This guide covers all the information on Bitcoin’s status in France, plus the best cryptocurrency exchanges in Europe.

 Coinhouse

-It has provided over 200,000 EU customers with easy access to BTC, ETH, LTC, XRP and BCH.
-The platform is a broker service, thus removing the technical complexities of buying Bitcoin.
-More than that, it even offers a personal investment service to its customers.
-You can read my full Coinhouse review here.
+It has provided over 350,000 EU customers easy access to BTC, ETH, LTC, XRP, and BCH.
+The platform serves as a broker service, simplifying the process of buying Bitcoin without technical difficulties.
+It also offers a personal investment service for users.
+You can learn more by reading our full Coinhouse review.

 Paymium